 The CVS range is equiped with a variable speed rotor drive and recommended for......Cereal Crops

 The RSD range is equiped with a fixed speed belt rotor drive and recommended for.....Rice, Grass Seed....

-The XCV range is equipped with a variable or fixed speed rotor drive and recommended for....Cereal Crops where wider widths, centre mounting and ground contour following ability is required.
+The XCV range is equipped with a variable speed rotor drive and recommended for....Cereal Crops where wider widths, centre mounting and ground contour following ability is required.